kubeshop/testkube-docs/docs/articles/integrations-triggers.md

 ![Trigger Definition](../img/existing-trigger-definition.png)

 :::tip
-As mentioned above, Triggers are stored as CRDs in your cluster - [Read More about the Trigger CRD](/articles/test-triggers#custom-resource-definition-model)
+Triggers are stored as CRDs in your cluster - [Read More about the Trigger CRD](/articles/test-triggers#custom-resource-definition-model)
 :::